Skandor Akbar

-Jimmy Saied Wehba (September 29, 1934 – August 19, 2010) was an American professional wrestler and manager better known by his ring name Skandor Akbar, which translates as "Alexander the Great".
+Jimmy Saied Wehba (September 29, 1934 – August 19, 2010) was an American professional wrestler and professional wrestling manager better known by his ring name Skandor Akbar (which translates as "Alexander the Great").
 Akbar led the villainous stable Devastation, Inc. in Bill Watts's Universal Wrestling Federation during the promotion's heyday in the 1980s, as well as other regional territories, including World Class Championship Wrestling and the Global Wrestling Federation.

 Early life

 Wehba was born on September 29, 1934, in Wichita Falls, Texas, and grew up in Vernon, Texas.
-His father was from Lebanon, and his mother, Mary, had Arab roots, though she too was born in Texas.
+His father was from Lebanon, and his mother, Mary, was of Syrian descent, though she too was born in Texas.
 With two older sisters, Jimmy was the baby of the family.
 As a preteen, he started weightlifting (at one point he reportedly bench pressed 500 pounds) as his cousin had a gym.
 He also worked as a bouncer.

 Professional wrestling career

-Singles wrestler
+Wrestler

-Akbar started out as a professional wrestler in 1963 as Jimmy Wehba.
-He changed his name to Skandor Akbar at the suggestion of Fritz Von Erich in 1966 in order to sound more Arabic.
+Wehba started out as a professional wrestler in 1963, under his real name.
+He adopted the ring name Skandor Akbar (اسكندر اكبر), literally meaning Alexander the Great, at the suggestion of Fritz Von Erich in 1966 in order to sound more Arabic.
 Akbar teamed with Danny Hodge and eventually turned on him, starting a feud.
 Akbar joined the World Wide Wrestling Federation (WWWF) for a brief run in the late 1970s and was managed by Freddie Blassie.
 Akbar also worked as a face in the Australian World Championship Wrestling territory for a season in the mid 1970s feuding mainly with The Great Mephisto.
+He wrestled his last match as a wrestler in 1996.

 Manager

 Akbar retired from active wrestling in 1977 and became a villainous manager in the Texas area territory.
-He called his stables "Akbars Army" in Mid-South Wrestling for Bill Watts before it became UWF and "Devastation, Inc." in World Class Championship Wrestling for Fritz Von Erich and in 1991 appeared in the World Wrestling Council in Puerto Rico.
+He called his stables "Akbar's Army" in Mid-South Wrestling for Bill Watts before it became UWF and "Devastation, Inc." in World Class Championship Wrestling for Fritz Von Erich and in 1991 appeared in the World Wrestling Council in Puerto Rico.
 Akbar smoked cigars at ringside, harassed the fans during his protégés' matches, and occasionally threw fireballs at unsuspecting opponents.
 In 1994, Akbar briefly managed Kevin Von Erich as a fan favorite in the Global Wrestling Federation.
 Eventually, though, he turned on Von Erich only weeks before Von Erich decided to retire for good.
 Akbar also managed Toni Adams for a short time in the GWF.
+In 2007, he managed Kareem Sadat for All-Ammeircan Championship Wrestling in Oklahoma.